 On October 12th to the 13th I attended Steam Dev Days, an event hosted by Valve Software in Seattle, Washington.
-I was representing Red Moon Workshop, an indie developer whom I’ve been helping lately with their web content, and with the creation of their first game title, Shot One.
+I was representing Red Moon Workshop, an indie game studio whom I’ve been helping lately with their web content, and with the creation of their first game title, Shot One.

-Steam Dev Days is primarily a game developer conference, so I had a bit of an outsiders perspective as I’m mostly web focused.
+Steam Dev Days is primarily a game developer conference, so I had a bit of an outsiders perspective.
 However seeing as code is code I was able to get by and learn a lot about the products and platforms I use on a regular basis.
-Check out some of the photographs I took at the event below.

 Virtual Reality was the talk of the town at Steam Dev Days, and it’s no surprise as Valve launched their flagship VR unit this year, the HTC Vive.
 Even Chrome supports early Virtual Reality content now which could be fun to experiment with.